| | | Water Leaks? On a

 cover.
 This is also an excellent time to grease the keel screw.
 You

-can also lower the keel for general inspection, wearing, or rubbing marks. |
+can also lower the keel for general inspection, wearing, or rubbing marks. | | | Trailer: Ensure that rollers are not worn down with

-no sharp steel edges touching or rubbing the hull. |
+no sharp steel edges touching or rubbing the hull. | If

 you find no water leaks in any of these areas then your boat has been well taken